Quantum origin of the primordial fluctuation spectrum and its statistics: Further Statistical Aspects

-As a matter of fact, a clear example of how a careless approach to the statistics at hand can lead to wrong conclusions, is brought by the variance $\overline{\Psi^2 }$.
-We mentioned in section \ref{stand} that $\overline{\Psi^2 }$ diverges generically if we do not introduce an ad-hoc cut-off for $k$.
-Therefore, if we consider the temperature fluctuations in a particular point $\x_0$ of the CMB 2-sphere and we estimate it in terms of $\bra 0 | \hat{\Psi}^2 (\x_0,\eta) | 0 \ket$, we obtain a divergent quantity, but clearly, from the observational data, we know that these fluctuations of the mean temperature in a particular point are rather small $\sim 10^{-5}$.
-Meanwhile, in the collapse proposal, we do not need to deal with these issues because the variables subjected to the collapse are not $\hat{y} (\x,\eta)$, $\hat{\pi} (\x,\eta)$ but the field modes $\hat{y}_{\nk} (\eta)$, $\hat{\pi}_{\nk} (\eta)$, i.e. the collapse does not occur in the position space, instead we consider it as a collapse for each mode $\nk$.
-Therefore, the quantities of observational interest, namely the $|\alpha_{lm}|^2$'s depend on the expectation values $\bra \hat{y}_{\nk} (\eta) \ket_\Theta$, $\bra \hat{\pi}_{\nk} (\eta) \ket_\Theta$ in the state $|\Theta \ket$ after the collapse.
+As a matter of fact, a clear example of how a careless approach to the statistics at hand can lead to wrong conclusions is brought by the variance $\overline{\Psi^2 }$.
+We mentioned in Sec. \ref{stand2} that $\overline{\Psi^2 }$ diverges generically if one does not introduce an \emph{ad hoc} cutoff for $k$.
+Therefore, if we consider the temperature fluctuations in a particular point $\x_0$ of the last scattering surface, and we estimate it in terms of $\bra 0 | \hat{\Psi}^2 (\x_0,\eta) | 0 \ket$, we obtain a divergent quantity.
+Note that we are not saying that the temperature anisotropy is divergent, but only that $\langle 0 | \hat{\Psi}^2 (x) |0 \rangle$, during the inflationary period, is divergent (see Appendix \ref{div}).
+This divergence at an early state would invalidate any subsequent analysis based on perturbation theory, which works under the assumption that the metric perturbations are small in every point.
+However, we know from the observational data that these fluctuations of the mean temperature, in any particular point, are rather small $\sim 10^{-5} K$.
+On the other hand, in the collapse proposal, these issues become much less problematic because the scheme indicates which variable we should focus on: the variables subjected to the collapse are not $\hat{y} (\x,\eta)$, $\hat{\pi} (\x,\eta)$ but the field modes $\hat{y}_{\nk} (\eta)$, $\hat{\pi}_{\nk} (\eta)$, i.e. the collapse does not occur in the position space, and an independent collapse is assumed for each mode $\nk$.
+The quantities of observational interest, namely the $|\alpha_{lm}|^2$s, depend on the expectation values $\bra \hat{y}_{\nk} (\eta) \ket_\Theta$, $\bra \hat{\pi}_{\nk} (\eta) \ket_\Theta$, in the state $|\Theta \ket$ after the collapse, and, as we have shown, these can be estimated directly in terms of the values of the random variables.

-As we saw in the Introduction, if we really took $\Psi(\x, \eta)$ to be Gaussian and allowed the identification of its $n$-point functions with the observations, we would have to accept that such identification holds in particular for the 1-point function, and that would lead us to a clear conflict between theory and observation.
+As we saw in the introduction, if we really took $\Psi(\x, \eta)$ to be Gaussian and allowed the identification of its $n$-point functions with the observations, we would have to accept that such identification holds, in particular, for the one-point function, and that would lead us to a clear conflict between theory and observation.